danielharrell/open-eyes-lect-2017-18/Open.md

 consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
-These states of being might make us think that openness is always a virtue.
-But there are cases of corruption that can turn it into a vice.
+These states of being might make us think that openness is always a virtue, but there are cases of corruption that can turn it into a vice.
 Recall the open door in Homer's *Odyssey*, that lets the suitors of Penelope fill the house of Odysseus in his absence, in the *abuse* of